Lü Peng (critic): A History of Art in 20th-century China

-The book A History of Art in 20th-century China is Lü Peng's monograph of modern Chinese art.
+A History of Art in 20th-Century China is Lü Peng’s significant scholarly work that offers a comprehensive historical account of modern and contemporary Chinese art from the late nineteenth century to the early twenty-first century].
 In the preface, he confessed that he was influenced by many Western art history books and methodologies, while viewing and writing about Chinese art especially modern Chinese art in the age of globalisation, a set of localised theories was necessary:

 In the course of China’s reform and opening, I read Herbert Read’s Concise History of Western Painting (Frederick A. Praeger, New York 1959).
 As for H.H.
 Arnason’s History of Modern Art: Painting, Sculpture, Architecture (Prentice-Hall, Englewood Cliffs, New Jersey 1978) and Ernest H. Gombrich’s The Story of Art (Phaidon Press Limited, 1983, 1984), I did not read them until a few years after graduation.
 These western works of art history had a big influence on me.
 But when confronting China’s ‘modern’ or ‘contemporary’ art, I felt the need to adopt a different method more suited to the subject.
 In view of the uniqueness of Chinese art and its context, I established a method of historical judgment based on a special background of politics, economics, culture and clashing civilizations.
 In my ‘Preface’ to the first Chinese edition I wrote of this in detail.

+Since its initial publication, A History of Art in 20th-Century China has undergone four revised editions and has been published in five languages: Chinese, English, French, Korean, and Italian.
+The most recent revised edition, titled A History of Chinese Art in the 20th and 21st Century, was published by Macmillan in 2025.